 Summer and being pregnant … a combination I did not like at all!
 So, if you are there mama, I hear you!

-Carrying a baby in summer, particularly in your last trimester, can be really uncomfortable, and you are probably counting down the days to due date so that it can all just be over.
+Carrying a baby in summer, particularly in your last trimester, can be really uncomfortable, and you are probably counting down the days to due date or trying ways to induce labor so that it can all just be over.
 And it’s not the fact that it’s just hotter outside: pregnant women also have a higher temperature thanks to all the hormone changes and increased blood flow.

 That said, it doesn’t have to be unbearable.
 There are lots of summer pregnancy tips that you can follow to make it much more comfortable, reduce the sweating and swelling, and still enjoy your last weeks and months of pregnancy, before life becomes really chaotic 🙂